anaik91/redfish-cli/README.md

 - **Extensible Architecture**: Maps CLI actions to `RedfishClient` methods.
 - **Robust Error Handling**:Gracefully handles missing dependencies and connection errors.

+## Installation / Building Binary
+To create a standalone binary executable, you can use `PyInstaller`.
+1. Install PyInstaller: `pip install pyinstaller`
+2. Build the binary: `pyinstaller --onefile redfish.py`
+3. The executable will be available in `dist/redfish`.

 ## Prerequisites
 - Python 3 with `requests` installed (`pip install requests`)
 - `kubectl` installed and configured to access the cluster.